ebzzry/ebzzry.github.io/src/en/eo-linux.md

     less ~/.nix-profile/share/X11/locale/en_US.UTF-8/Compose

-Male al tio, the advantage of the *Mode‎ߺ‎switch* method is speed.
+Conversely, the advantage of the *Mode‎ߺ‎switch* method is speed.
 To see the list of character names available, click [here](https://wiki.linuxquestions.org/wiki/List_of_Keysyms_Recognised_by_Xmodmap).

 There’s no best way to do this—use whatever system that fits your style.
 If you’re already using the